aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

     Returns
     -------
-    f : array of float
+    f : array of floats
         right-hand side of the wave equation with boundary conditions implemented (initial values
         of u are kept constant)